Zinabuf/GCIM-GWEIS-Z/README.md

  ### Step 7.
 Adjusting Z-scores

 <div align="justify">If you follow the previous step, no additional input is required at this stage.
-However, if the LDSC intercept has already been computed and is available (with the intercept value located in the first row and first column), it should be imported and applied to the GWEIS results, restricted to the interaction component of GWEIS only.</div>
+However, if the LDSC intercept has already been computed and is available (with the intercept value in the first row and first column), it should be imported and applied to the GWEIS results, restricted to the interaction component only.</div>

 _<div align="justify">***NB*** The reverse direction analysis follows the same input file format and structure as described above.
 The only difference is the switching of roles between the outcome and exposure variables.
 Specifically: The variable previously treated as the outcome is now used as the exposure, and the variable previously treated as the exposure is now used as the outcome.</div>_
 Example